PUBLIC DEFENDER - CHITTENDEN

 - Reviewing and analyzing cases to help develop defense plans.

 - Putting together release plans for clients with new cases, who are being held in jail on high cash bail, or who are being held without bail, and who need residences and/or responsible adults who will be approved by the court for them to be released.

 - Extensive legwork locating and interviewing clients and witnesses.

 - Reviewing and organizing discovery, which, in felony cases, can be voluminous.

 - Helping to find alternative placements for incarcerated clients, limiting incarceration, and when they are struggling with addiction, helping to assist them in treatment, whether residential or outpatient.

 - Assisting with preparation of and providing support during evidentiary hearings, trials, & sentencing hearings: including locating and subpoenaing witnesses; helping to get them to court; managing clients and witnesses during hearings; presenting evidence and providing tech support during hearings.

 Minimum Compensation: PG22 - $22.86/hour - EXEMPT/UNION position

-Minimum Qualifications: Bachelor’s degree and four years of professional investigation or case work, or experience as allowed by the Defender General.
-Additional work experience may be substituted for the bachelor’s degree on a six months per semester basis.
+Minimum Requirements: Bachelor’s degree plus four years of professional investigation work, or experience as required by the Defender General.
+Additional relevant work experience may be substituted for the bachelor’s degree on a six month per semester basis.

-Please email resume and cover letter by Monday, March 18th to Mary Deaett, HR & Program Manager @ Mary.Deaett@vermont.gov
+Please email a cover letter, resume and references by Friday, November 19th to Mary Deaett, HR & Program Manager, Mary.Deaett@vermont.gov.